Product Name

 How to Take Compounded Tirzepatide

-You may take it with or without food, based on what your doctor recommends.
-There’s no need to make changes to your meals unless specifically instructed.
+• You may take it with or without food, unless your doctor advises otherwise.

-If you accidentally miss a dose and your next one is still more than 48 hours away, take the missed dose as soon as you remember.
-However, if your next dose is less than 48 hours away, skip the missed dose and continue with your regular schedule.
+• If your next dose is more than 48 hours away, take the missed dose as soon as you remember.

 Avoid taking two doses close together, and never adjust your dosage on your own.
 Always follow your doctor’s instructions to ensure safe and steady progress.